How I approach your wedding day

 While my day officially finishes at this point, if the dance floor is packed, I often can’t help but stay on for a while, capturing the party spirit.
 Your guests’ crazy dance moves completes your storybook or album perfectly.

-Then I leave you and your guests to continue partying, free from any anxiety about a camera suddenly appearing.
+Then I leave you and your guests to continue partying into the night and possibly beyond.